Asabeneh/30-Days-Of-Python/17_Day/17_exception_handling.md

 print(sum_of_five_nums(*lst))  # 15
 ```

-We can also use unpacking in the range builtin function that expects start and end.
+We can also use unpacking in the range built-in function that expects a start and an end.

 ```py
 numbers = range(2, 7)  # normal call with separate arguments